eringrand/eringrand.github.io/about.md

 ---

 ##<a name="info"></a>Bio
-Erin joined Uncommon Schools as an Associate Director of Data Analytics in the summer of 2016.
-Prior to Uncommon, she worked as a Data Scientist at Crisis Text Line and a software programmer at NASA.
-She recently completed her masters in Data Science at Columbia University.
-In the past, Erin researched star formation and taught introductory courses in astronomy and physics.
-In her free time, Erin enjoys reading, dancing and singing loudly to musical theatre.
+Erin works as a Data Scientist at Uncommon Schools where she trains coworkers in R as well as maintaining two R packages.
+Prior to Uncommon, she worked as a Data Scientist at Crisis Text Line and a software programmer at NASA while completing her Data Science degress at Columbia University.
+Before data science, Erin researched star formation and taught introductory courses in astronomy and physics at the University of Maryland.

 ###Degrees: